 - In Falling Down, Michael Douglas's character encounters a Korean liquor store owner who gouges his customers and has no sympathy for Douglas's plight.
 After getting beat up and his store wrecked, the Korean man is shown to be a little more human than his interactions with Douglas would first suggest.

-- A Vietnamese shop owner in the 2004 remake of The Ladykillers turns out to be a brutal former North Vietnamese general who is willing to join the heist and even murder the lady of the title.
-His stereotypical chain smoking ultimately proves to be his downfall.
+- A Vietnamese shop owner in The Ladykillers turns out to be a brutal former North Vietnamese general who is willing to join the heist and even murder the lady of the title.
+His stereotypical chain-smoking ultimately proves to be his downfall.

 - The convenience store from Malibu's Most Wanted, which "B-rad" (Brad) is forced to rob.
 It turns out the store gets robbed all the time, so he (and his wife and kid) are prepared and armed to the teeth.